Timbuktu

-Timbuktu began as a seasonal settlement and became a permanent settlement early in the 12th century.
-After a shift in trading routes, particularly after the visit by Mansa Musa around 1325, Timbuktu flourished from the trade in salt, gold, ivory and slaves.
-It gradually expanded as an important Islamic city on the Saharan trade route and attracted many scholars and traders.
-It became part of the Mali Empire early in the 14th century.
-In the first half of the 15th century, the Tuareg people took control of the city for a short period until the expanding Songhai Empire absorbed the city in 1468.
-A Moroccan army defeated the Songhai in 1591 and made Timbuktu, rather than Gao, their capital.
+Archaeological evidence suggests prehistoric settlements in the region, predating the city's Islamic scholarly and trade prominence in the medieval period.
+Timbuktu began as a seasonal settlement and became permanent early in the 12th century.
+After a shift in trading routes, particularly after the visit by Mansa Musa around 1325, Timbuktu flourished, due to its strategic location, from the trade in salt, gold, and ivory.
+It gradually expanded as an important Islamic city on the Saharan trade route and attracted many scholars and traders before it became part of the Mali Empire early in the 14th century.
+In the first half of the 15th century, the Tuareg people took control for a short period, until the expanding Songhai Empire absorbed it in 1468.

+A Moroccan army defeated the Songhai in 1591 and made Timbuktu their capital.
 The invaders established a new ruling class, the Arma, who after 1612 became virtually independent of Morocco.
-The golden age of the city, as a major learning and cultural centre of the Mali Empire, was over and it entered a long period of decline.
-Different tribes governed until the French took over in 1893, a situation that lasted until it became part of the Republic of Mali in 1960.
-Timbuktu is impoverished and suffers from desertification.

-In its Golden Age, the town's numerous Islamic scholars and extensive trading network supported an important book trade, together with the campuses of the Sankore Madrasah, an Islamic university, this established Timbuktu as a scholarly centre in Africa.
-Several notable historic writers, such as Shabeni and Leo Africanus, wrote about the city.
-These stories fuelled speculation in Europe, where the city's reputation shifted from being extremely rich to being mysterious.
+In its golden age, the town's Islamic scholars and extensive trade network supported an important book trade.
+Together with the campuses of the Sankoré Madrasah, an Islamic university, this established Timbuktu as a scholarly centre in Africa.
+Notable historic writers, such as Shabeni and Leo Africanus, wrote about the city.
+These stories fuelled speculation in Europe, where the city's reputation shifted from being rich to mysterious.
+The city's golden age as a major learning and cultural centre of the Mali Empire was followed by a long period of decline.
+Different tribes governed until the French took over Mali in 1893, in a regime that lasted until the country became the Republic of Mali in 1960.

+In recent history, Timbuktu faced threats from extremist groups leading to the destruction of cultural sites; efforts by local and international communities have aimed to preserve its heritage.
+The city's population has declined as a result of the recent issues.

 Toponymy

 Over the centuries, the spelling of Timbuktu has varied a great deal: from Tenbuch on the Catalan Atlas (1375), to traveller Antonio Malfante's Thambet, used in a letter he wrote in 1447 and also adopted by Alvise Cadamosto in his Voyages of Cadamosto, to Heinrich Barth's Timbúktu and Timbu'ktu.
 French spelling often appears in international reference as 'Tombouctou'.
 The German spelling 'Timbuktu' and its variant 'Timbucktu' have passed into English and the former has become widely used in recent years.
 Major English-language works have employed the spelling 'Timbuctoo', and this is considered the correct English form by scholars; 'Timbuctou' and 'Timbuctu' are sometimes used as well.

 The French continue to use the spelling 'Tombouctou', as they have for over a century; variants include 'Temboctou' (used by explorer René Caillié) and 'Tombouktou', but they are seldom seen.
 Variant spellings exist for other places as well, such as Jenne (Djenné) and Segu (Ségou).
 As well as its spelling, Timbuktu's toponymy is still open to discussion.
 At least four possible origins of the name of Timbuktu have been described: